Golden Light Photography Jamaica

 Fortlands Road, Discovery Bay

 The villa properties along Fortlands Road sit directly on a quiet, largely undiscovered bay on Jamaica's north coast west of Runaway Bay.
 The water is exceptionally clear, the setting is secluded, and the late afternoon light comes across the water in a way that is genuinely beautiful for family photography.
-Families staying in Discovery Bay are often surprised to find they are already in one of the most photogenic locations on the island.

 Multi-generational & reunion groups